felixfung/InfoFlow/README.md

 ### Package and run

 The Makefile provides a basic packaging and running method.
 Use `make run` to execute InfoFlow, although it will likely not provide optimal execution.

-## Notebooks

-The `Notebooks/` directory provides detailed math explanation behind InfoFlow in `InfoFlow Maths.pdf`, and `Algorithm Demo.ipynb` provides a graphical demonstration of InfoFlow. `InfoFlow.ipynb` provides a notebook that runs InfoFlow and performs basic graph analysis on the resultant communities.

-## AWS deployment

-The `ops-aws/` directory provides scripts to deploy InfoFlow on AWS EMR.

 ## Author